alex-schneider/mpz/README.md

 ### mpz_pmalloc()

 Allocates `size` bytes of the memory space from the `pool`.
-If the requested size is greater than the default of 1.024 bytes, a huge `slot` is directly allocated from the OS like described above in the section `Huge slots`.
+If the requested size is greater than the configurable default of 1.024 bytes, a huge `slot` is directly allocated from the OS like described above in the section `Huge slots`.
 If the `pool` hasn't enouth free memory space to serve the requested `size` of bytes, a new `slab` is allocated from the OS.
 Returns `NULL` if failed.

 ```c
 mpz_void_t *mpz_pmalloc(mpz_pool_t *pool, mpz_csize_t size);